eniewold/unchain-readthedocs/docs/source/exchanges.rst

 .. note::

    Since this Exchange API requires a query for each trading pair, synchronization of all transactions might take a couple of minutes.
+   Only 'Spot' wallet transactions (fill orders, deposists and withdrawals) are synchronized.

 ======================
 Coinbase